athomasq/athomasq.github.io/navigation/about-verbose.md

 * And more
 	* My library
 	* My photography
-	* Professional and Personal Interests
+	* Professional and personal interests
-	* Areas of Walk
+	* Areas of work
+	* My guide to visiting Japan

 Email me: **at@abrahamthomas.info**